Saubhagya3/SwapiApp/README.md

 ## About app

-Hi Nick and team!

-I've completed the challenge with the requirements you've sent me.
 The website is fully responsive with search, character tooltips and persistent favourite/unfavourite function.
 Please find the Vercel link at: https://swapi-app-gj5zu1kqs-saubhagya3.vercel.app/